Adventure Ready: Best Columbia Jackets For Men In 2022

 Two side security pockets for small items

-- Weight1.05 pounds
+- Weight1.05 Pounds

-Evapouration Jacket protects you from just about everything you can imagine.
+EvaPOURation Jacket protects you from just about anything you can imagine.
 Except for zombies, they couldn’t test that.
-From the concealed storm hood to the waterproof coating, right on down to the comfortable and warm insulation along the interior, this is an all-weather jacket that’s itching to be put to the test.
+From the concealed storm hood to the waterproof coating, right on down to the comfortable and Omni-tech thermal reflective lining along the interior, this is an all-weather jacket that’s itching to be put to the test.

 Underarm ventilation to stave-off sweat

-Attached storm hood
+Attached storm hood with drawcord adjustable hem

-Ascender Softshell Jacket
+6Ascender Softshell Jacket

 If you’re using this for those light winter or fall days, then you’ve probably got one thing on your mind: that collar.
 Well, the good news is that it’s completely flexible so you can choose to wear it up or down, depending on the level of warmth you’re going for.
 The jacket also comes with an abrasion-resistant chin guard, so chafing will be the least of your concerns.
-Dual pockets along the sides and a seamless zip-up: function and flair at their very best.
-You can combine this jackets with one of the shoes from our top Puma shoes guide.
+Dual hand pockets along the sides and a seamless zip-up: function and flair at their very best.
+You can combine this jacket with one of the shoes from our top Puma shoes guide.

-100% polyester shell w/ water resistance
+100% polyester shell with water resistance

-Abrasion-resistant chin guard along collar
+Abrasion-resistant chin guard along the flexible collar

-- Weight4 pounds
+- Weight4 Pounds

-Bugaboo Interchange Jacket
+7Bugaboo Interchange Jacket

 This versatile jacket is made of a 100% nylon shell, with a comfortable, heat-retaining polyester fleece lining.
 Ideal for the athlete in you who won’t quit just because the conditions aren’t ideal, Bugaboo stands up to the test of the elements, even as they change.
 If you know the mountains like we do, you know that the weather can change in an instant and you need superior technology and a lot of willpower to combat all that they throw at you.
 We love how modular this jacket is: ready for heavy rain or whatever you can throw its way.
 Find more great products like this by checking out our guide to the top Carhartt jackets.

-100% nylon shell / 100% polyester fleece lining
+100% nylon shell with 100% polyester fleece lining

 Chest and side-entry pockets

-- Weight2.35 pounds
+- Weight2.35 Pounds

-Roan Mountain Jacket
+8Roan Mountain Jacket

-Hit the mountain roads, the cold hiking trails, and stay warm as a hearthfire with the Roan jacket.
-Thanks to an adjustable hood and drawstring waistband, you’re able to tighten this jacket in key areas as needed, ensuring your body heat remains right where you need it: inside your jacket.
+Hit the mountain roads, the cold hiking trails, and stay warm as a hearth fire with the Roan jacket.
+Thanks to an adjustable hood and drawstring waistband, you’re able to tighten this stylish jacket in key areas as needed, ensuring your body heat remains right where you need it: inside your jacket.
 The velcro adjustable sleeve cuffs also help with this.

-100% nylon exterior
+100% nylon exterior with waterproof capabilities

-- Weight4 pounds
+- Weight4 Pounds

-Crested Butte II
+9Crested Butte II

 100% polyester construction with Omni-Heat reflective thermal lining

-Breathable warming technology regulates coat internal temperature
+Breathable warming technology regulates traps body heat

 Wicks sweat and resists rain, keeping you dry all over

-- Weight1.38 pounds
+- Weight1.38 Pounds

-Diablo Creek Rain Shell
+10Diablo Creek Rain Shell

 Blend of nylon and polyester in all areas

-- Weight1.2 pounds
+- Weight1.2 Pounds

-Dr. Downpour Rain Jacket
+11Dr.
+Downpour Rain Jacket

 Double ripstop nylon exterior